Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

 | `+2` | Ignore any errors arising while processing this message during the action phase |
 | `+32` | Current account must be destroyed if its resulting balance is zero (often used with Mode 128) |

 To build a mode for the `send_raw_message`, you just have to combine modes and flags by adding them together.
-For example, if you want to send a regular message and pay transfer fees separately, use the Mode `0` and Flag `+1` to get `mode = 1`.
-If you want to send the whole contract balance and destroy it immidiately, use the Mode `128` and Flag `+32` to get `mode = 160`.
+For example, if you want to send a regular message and pay transfer fees separately, use Mode `0` and Flag `+1` to get `mode = 1`.
+If you want to send the whole contract balance and destroy it immediately, use Mode `128` and Flag `+32` to get `mode = 160`.